Watch Alchemist Accelerator’s Demo Day right here

 Nobal Technologies

-The Imirror is the World’s Most Advanced Interactive Mirror – Helping Retail Connect with Consumers in the Fitting Room – Where Buying Decisions are Made.
+The Imirror is the world’s most advanced interactive mirror, helping retail connect with consumers in the fitting room — where buying decisions are made.
 Team: Pieter Boekhoff (2016 Startup Canada Entrepreneur of the Year, CIS MRU), Thomas Battle (MBA), Alain Kassangana (Masters Eng).

 Everykey

-The Revolution of Access Control – Everykey can Unlock your Phone, Laptop, Car, House, or any other Device when you’re close by, and also log you into your Website Accounts!
-Team: John McAfee (founder of McAfee Antivirus), Simon Boag (former president of Chrysler & GM), Chris Wentz (who made more than $100,000 in college selling iPads), Max Simon (Started haunted house in middle school and grew it to millions in annual revenue)
+The revolution of access control, Everykey can unlock your phone, laptop, car, house or any other device when you’re close by, and also log you into your website accounts!
+Team: John McAfee (founder of McAfee Antivirus), Simon Boag (former president of Chrysler and GM), Chris Wentz (who made more than $100,000 in college selling iPads), Max Simon (started a haunted house in middle school and grew it to millions in annual revenue).

 Flowzo